 There are a lot of acronyms used when discussing nontraditional health benefits options.
 Two of the most popular and promising options are HSAs (Health Savings Accounts) and HRAs (Health Reimbursement Arrangements).
 Even though they both have a similar premise, there are a few key differences.
 If you have an HSA/HRA or you are considering offering one to your employees, consider the following:

 A high deductible health plan (HDHP) paired with a Health Savings Account (HSA) is growing in popularity.
-For example, HDHP plans have increased from 4% of all employer-sponsored health insurance plans in 2006 to 24% in 2015.
+For example, HDHP plans have increased from 4 percent of all employer-sponsored health insurance plans in 2006 to 24 percent in 2015.
 To open an HSA, you must have an HDHP and meet other qualifying requirements (for background, see this article on HSA rules).
+When paired with a Small Business Health Reimbursement Arrangement (HRA), an HSA with an HDHP can be a powerful health tool.
 Here is a summary of the HDHP basics and guidelines, according to the IRS.

 Forget about salary sizes and bank account balances.
 Wealth management is for everyone, and your employees want to make informed decisions about benefits and retirement.
 Retirement planning accounts for a variety of potential future expenses, such as food, housing and healthcare, but the link between health benefits and retirement benefits can be deeper than estimated medical costs.